dreamportdev/Osdev-Notes/99_Appendices/E_Cross_Compilers.md

 ## GDB

 The steps for building GDB are similar to binutils and GCC.
 We'll create a temporary working directory and move into it.
-Gdb has a few extra dependencies we'll need (name can be different depending on the distribution used):
+Gdb has a few extra dependencies we'll need (name can be different depending on the distribution used, the names below are for _Debian_ based distributions):

 * libncurses-dev
 * libsource-highlight-dev